John Catsimatidis: Since 2013

 Together with his spouse, Catsimatidis contributed $515,000 to Donald Trump's 2020 presidential campaign, and he is a vocal Trump supporter.

 The New York Times reported in October 2020 that Catsimatidis and his family run the Manhattan Republican Party; his daughter Andrea is the chairwoman, and Catsimatidis, his wife Margo Catsimatidis, and his son John Catsimatidis Jr. are vice-presidents.
 Between February and July 2020, Catsimatidis contributed $50,000 of the party's $52,000 of income.

 Catsimatidis said he considered running in the 2021 New York City mayoral election.
 He originally suggested he'd run as a Democrat, but retracted that and suggested he would either run again as a Republican or as a member of the Liberal Party.

 Catsimatidis told the Washington Examiner in April 2023 that he was ruling out supporting Florida governor Ron DeSantis in the 2024 Republican Party presidential primaries, due to the latter not returning his phone calls.

 On April 24, 2024, in an interview with Steve Bannon, Catsimatidis hinted at a potential run in the 2025 New York City mayoral election.
 He spoke about law and order, and proposed to clean up the streets in 60 days.
 He also said he would pressure the president of Columbia University to stop pro-Palestinian protesters, and supported nuclear energy.
-On March 7, 2025, in an interview on WABC radio's (Note: Catsimatidis' Red Apple Media group owns WABC) Sid & Friends in the Morning, Catsimatidis dismissed speculation that he would be running for mayor, saying "I don't think I'll run", but when asked if he would run in the 2026 New York gubernatorial election, he said "you never know what can happen."
+On March 7, 2025, in an interview on WABC radio's (Note: Catsimatidis's Red Apple Media group owns WABC) Sid & Friends in the Morning, Catsimatidis dismissed speculation that he would be running for mayor, saying "I don't think I'll run", but when asked if he would run in the 2026 New York gubernatorial election, he said "you never know what can happen."
 During the 2025 New York City mayoral election, Catsimatidis threatened to move his stores from New York to New Jersey if Zohran Mamdani won the election.
 After Mamdani won the election, Catsimatidis said he was reconsidering moving.

+Acting

+Catsimatidis played Christopher Galanis in the 2025 film Marty Supreme, which was set and filmed in New York City and was directed by Josh Safdie.